raspberrypilearning/comic-character/en/step_2.md

 --- task ---

-Create another function `updateHeroSlider` which .
+Create another function `updateHeroSlider()` which updates a slider's position based on the current hero index, making it slide to a specific position. .

 --- code ---
 ---